What are Commodity Linked Securities?

 - The United States first offered Inflation-Indexed Securities in 1997 when the US Treasury introduced the Treasury Inflation Protected Securities (TIPS).
 The first TIPS was a 10-year government bond that provided a real return of 3.45%.
 The principal amount is adjusted based on the Consumer Price Index (CPI) biannually.
 The CPI-adjusted principal is reimbursed after the bond matures.

 - Gold bonds and bonds that promise returns based on the price of gold were popular in Europe after the First World War.
-The bonds were seen as a substitute for holding actual gold bars or coins, which came with high storage (vault costs) and maintenance costs.
+The bonds were seen as a substitute for holding actual gold bars or coins, which came with high storage and maintenance costs.

 Commodity Linked Equities

-They are equity issued by companies whose value depends on the price of a commodity or several commodities.
+One form of commodity linked securities is equity issued by companies whose value depends on the price of a commodity or several commodities.
 The most straightforward example of a commodity linked equity is the stock price of energy companies such as Shell and BP.

 - Oil and gas companies are directly affected by the evolution of oil prices.
 Commodity linked equities include an implicit indexation clause, i.e., the stock is implicitly linked to the price of a commodity or set of commodities through the market.
 Oil companies often take advantage of economies of scale and reduce such risk through expansion and vertical integration.